///Unsupervized — Data ///Physics-Aware — Embodied AI ///

 And robots need to understand what physics is.

-The field keeps asking: How do we get more data?
+How do we get more data?

-We're asking a different question: How do we make our data physics-aware?
+How do we make our data physics-aware?

 More volume